'A Senseless Tragedy': Leilani Beauchamp's Family Demanding Justice After Fairfield Killing

 “This is a senseless tragedy, and it’s been heartbreaking for everyone involved,” Michele said.
 “A wonderful young woman caught in a horrible situation.”

-The outpouring of love on social media is not enough for a family facing the unimaginable.READ MORE: Surveillance Video Shows Thieves Steal Dump Truck From Irrigation District In Yuba County
+The outpouring of love on social media is not enough for a family facing the unimaginable.READ MORE: Merced Man, 38, Dies After Crash Off Highway 132 In Stanislaus County

 “It’s every parent’s worst nightmare,” Michele said.